Gilligan’s Island Transcript

 SKIPPER

-Skipper picks up the bayonet, turns it so the handle is toward Gilligan, and hands it to Gilligan.
-Gilligan takes the bayonet.
+Gilligan stops and turns back to Skipper.
+Skipper picks up the bayonet, holds it by the blade so the handle is toward Gilligan, and hands it to Gilligan.

 DISSOLVE TO: